 - Long-term: The remainder of your portfolio should be invested for a long-term horizon, typically in equities, which typically offer a higher rate of return than bonds because of their greater risk/reward ratio.

 The goal behind the bucket strategy is to protect you from drawing down assets from your primary retirement before they have had a chance to rebound.
 Having a separate or alternative bucket filled with low-risk or conservative assets, minimally or not at all affected by market volatility, allows you to pursue this strategy.

 Set up a reverse mortgage line of credit

 Research by economists Wade Pfau, Barry Sacks and Jon Salter, who have extensively studied sequence of returns risk, suggests that setting up a reverse mortgage as a line of credit early in retirement (you must be at least 62 years old to obtain a reverse mortgage loan) can improve the longevity of a portfolio.
 Retirees can use the line of credit for their cash-flow needs during market downturns and allow their portfolio to recover.
 Consider setting up the line of credit now so it’s available to you in retirement.
-To find out if a reverse mortgage loan is right for you, click here.
+Find out if a reverse mortgage is right for you.

 If you’re planning to retire in the next year…

 With retirement on the horizon, you may be thinking about how to avoid dipping into your nest egg when the time comes.
 One option is to delay retirement.
 You may not need to work full time to earn enough money to meet your living expenses.
 Ask yourself if you can take on consulting work or participate in the gig economy to bring in extra income?

 If you’re already retired….

 When you’re already in a drawdown mode, you might have less flexibility about tapping your nest egg.
 Yet you’re not defenseless.
 Consider these steps: